AlgoMaster Logo

 Understanding the Problem

-We need to find the length of the last word in a string.
-Sounds simple, but there's a catch: the string can have trailing spaces.
-"Hello World " has the last word "World" (length 5), not an empty string.
+We need the length of the last word in a string.
+The complication is trailing spaces.
+"Hello World " has the last word "World" (length 5), so the trailing spaces must be skipped before counting.

-So the real task is: skip any trailing spaces, then count characters backward until you hit another space or the beginning of the string.
-That count is your answer.
+The task reduces to: skip any trailing spaces, then count characters backward until reaching another space or the beginning of the string.
+That count is the answer.

 Key Constraints:

-• s consists of only English letters and spaces → No special characters, tabs, or newlines to worry about.
-Simplifies parsing.
+• s consists of only English letters and spaces → No tabs or newlines to handle, so the only delimiter is a single space character.

-• There is at least one word in s → We're guaranteed a valid answer exists.
-No need to handle the "no words" edge case.
+• There is at least one word in s → A valid answer always exists, so there is no empty-input case to guard against.

 Approach 1: Split and Find Last Word